 Deborah has worked extensively for the BBC and Channel 4 on documentary series including ‘Wild Weather’, ‘Better Designs’ and ‘Secrets of the Ancients’.
 Since then, Deborah has revisited her comedy writing to complete two series of ‘Uncle Max’ and the action comedy, ‘Tied to a Chair’.
 She has also composed music for a variety of adverts including Virgin, Levis, Signal and Vodafone, and recently composed a bespoke wedding march for the marriage of a Saudi Arabian princess.

-Most recently Deborah scored the short film ‘Heather’s Painting’ directed by Freddie Conner.
-Prior to this Deborah composed for short film ‘Luna Park’, which won the Viewers Choice prize at the 2015 LAIFF Awards.
+Most recently Deborah scored the short film ‘Sipped’ directed by Freddie Connor for which she won the ‘Award of Merit for Individual Achievement in Music’.
+Prior to this Deborah composed for short films ‘Heather’s Painting’ directed by Freddie Connor, and ‘Luna Park’, which won the Viewers Choice prize at the 2015 LAIFF Awards.
 In addition to being a skilled and versatile composer, Deborah is equally versed in orchestration, arranging and conducting.
 She regularly conducts her own work and has enjoyed conducting the London Philharmonic Orchestra, the BBC Concert Orchestra and the Irish Film Orchestra.